3 Ingredient Cocktails

 A Tangy and fresh Gin Sour without the egg white.
 A juniper heavy gin and dashes of bitters are key to the success of this sour.

-Old Guard but this Sweet Martini made sweeter with a dash of orange liqueur well deserves a place on modern cocktail lists.
+Old Guard but this Sweet Martini, which benefits from a splash of orange curaçao, deserves a place on modern cocktail lists.

 Dry gin and aromatised wine with a hint of citrus.